singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

 ## Send the tweets

-You can start the script using the command
+We can start the script using the command

 ```shell
 python csv_tweet.py